djaus2/Soft-ata/README.md

 ------

 ## Repository Status
+- Version 3.10
+  - Code improvement for Telemetry
+  - Can pause of continue BT Telemetry stream.
+  - Sensor UI improved.
 - Version 3.00
   - Added Telemetry to Sensors
     - Can send all properties as Json string